Posting date: August 2, 2022

-French verbal skills highly desirable.
+French verbal and written skills an asset.

 All City of Greater Sudbury employees are required to be fully vaccinated as a condition of hire in accordance with the City's mandatory Vaccination Policy.
 Please do not submit your proof of vaccination with your resume.
 This information will only be required if you are selected as the candidate of choice.
 For more information, please visit our website at www.greatersudbury.ca/jobs.